-1. Plug the battery charger (D) into an electrical outlet and switch on.
-2. Slide the battery fully into the battery charger.
+1. Plug the battery charger power supply (D) into a 240VAC mains electrical outlet and switch on.
+2. Slide the battery fully into the battery charger connector (E).
 The battery charger indicator LEDs will indicate battery charge status.
-Charging time varies depending on the battery capacity and charger output.
-3. When the battery is fully charged, unplug the charger from power supply and remove the battery pack.
+Charging time varies depending on battery capacity and charger output .
+3. When the battery is fully charged, unplug the charger from power supply and disconnect the battery charger connector from the battery pack.